maxxk/programming-languages/presentations/07-Operational-Semantics.md

 ![](images/evaluation-contexts.png)

 # Big-step operational semantics
 Big-step operational semantics (natural semantics): program execution is described in terms of recursive evaluation of subphrases of a program.
-Each nontrivial syntactic domain (subset of abstract syntax tree constructors) has some specific evaluation relation.
+Each nontrivial syntactic domain (subset of abstract syntax tree constructors) has its specific evaluation relation.

 E.g. $→_{NE}$ for numerical expressions and $→_{Prog}$ for programs.